Crow281/ts-file-module-template/doc/UserGuide.md

  */
 ```

-While the option is technically open, I advise that you NOT use the "index.ts"
+While the option is technically open, using the "index.ts"
-files as barrel files.
+files as barrel files is generally recommended against.

 ### Internal Modules